minddev25/model_as_agents/README.md

 ---

-# Part 1: The Age of "Model Is The Agent"
+# The Age of "Model Is The Agent"

 Remember when building an AI agent meant stitching together a dozen libraries?
 You'd wire up LangChain for orchestration, add a vector store, configure memory modules, and pray everything worked together.